blauharley/LoremImageCryptonator/README.md

 				<li>Cryptography is better, LSB of each pixels is altered and not whole pixel as it is the case of 'fast'-mode.</li>
 			</ul>

-		<li>channel: 'red', 'green', 'blue' and 'alpha'.
+		<li><b>channel</b>: 'red', 'green', 'blue' and 'alpha'.
 Text-signs can be put into red-, green-, blue- or alpha-channel of each pixel.
 It is recommended to use the alpha-channel because it's not likely that you see any visual-difference before and after some text has been inserted.
 (Standard: 'alpha')</li>
 	</ul>

 </ul>